 How Much Money Is My Monthly Disability Benefit?

-Recently, there are ads on the internet that seem to promise that people who apply for disability benefits will be awarded almost $3000 a month.
+How much money is your monthly disability benefit going to be?
+There are ads on the internet that promise people who apply for disability benefits will receive almost $3000 a month.
+If only that were true.
 These ads are alluding to a benefit amount that is not available to most working people who pay their taxes.

-In order to receive a disability benefit that is close to the maximum amount payable, you would need to earn a high salary and pay taxes for over 20 years.
-For example, the maximum monthly Social Security retirement benefit at full or normal retirement age is $2,788 for 2018 and $2,861 for 2019.
+To receive a disability benefit that is close to the maximum amount payable, you need to earn a high salary.
+You also need to pay your taxes for over 20 years.
+For example, the maximum monthly Social Security retirement benefit at normal retirement age is $2,788 for 2018 and $2,861 for 2019.
 However, it is important to remember that the maximum allowable benefit amount is only available to those individuals who had the maximum taxable earnings for at least 35 working years.
 It is a similar calculation in order to determine the monthly benefit for disabled individuals.
 If you need further information about how to apply for disability benefits or want to know if you are eligible, contact Cannon Disability Law.